Library Reflection

 Local Open Scope partial_scope.

-Now we can write a function forward which implements deconstruction of hypotheses.
-It has a dependent type, in the style of Chapter 6, guaranteeing correctness.
+The forward function has a dependent type, in the style of Chapter 6, guaranteeing correctness.
 The arguments to forward are a goal formula f, a set known of atomic formulas that we may assume are true, a hypothesis formula hyp, and a success continuation cont that we call when we have extended known to hold new truths implied by hyp.

-: [allTrue known -> formulaDenote atomics hyp -> formulaDenote atomics f].
+[allTrue known -> formulaDenote atomics hyp -> formulaDenote atomics f].

 refine (fix F (f : formula) (known : set index) (hyp : formula)